What are Golden Handcuffs?

 - To keep top talent away from competitors

-- To align employees and business owners
+- To align the interests of both employees and business owners

 - To thank top employees for their tenure with the organization